 |2011||2||Philippines||to assist those affected by tropical storm Juaning|

 |7||Pakistan||to to assist those affected by flooding|

 |2012||1||Philippines||to assist those affected by a tropical storm|

 |2013||5||DR Korea||to assist those affected by a typhoon|

 |5||yet to be deployed|

 The Club continues to support these boxes and in March 2010 the Club received a ShelterBox Bronze Award for the level of continued support.

-We would encourage any of our members who wish to support disaster relief work to donate to this very worthy Rotary Charity.
-Boxes cost around £590 and the Club would look to members to seek support from their churches, clubs or kindred organisations in either, buying a Box in partnership, sponsoring one or making a contribution.
+We encourage any of our members who wish to support disaster relief work to donate to this very worthy Rotary Charity.
+Boxes cost around £590 and the Club asks members to seek support from their churches, clubs or kindred organisations in either, buying a Box in partnership, sponsoring one or making a contribution.
 We are deeply grateful to those members who have made personal donations (asking for no personal publicity) in supplying ShelterBoxes.